 This topical discussion series will provide an inclusive space for students to engage in critical conversations around pressing issues facing our campus and community at large.
 Students will learn to embrace and navigate both challenging and uncomfortable conversations that impact our community at large in support of solution-oriented problem solving.

-GS Student Life hosts a series of programs to encourage GS student to engage with faculty members outside of the classroom.
-Programs include:
+GS Student Life hosts a series of programs to encourage students to engage with faculty members outside of the classroom.

 - Student-Faculty Dinner